 The specification currently supports the following types of information:

 Protocol buffers are a language- and platform-neutral mechanism for serializing structured data (think XML, but smaller, faster, and simpler).
-The data structure is defined in a gtfs-realtime.proto file, which then is used to generate source code to easily read and write your structured data from and to a variety of data streams, using a variety of languages – e.g. Java, C++ or Python.
+The data structure is defined in a gtfs-realtime.proto file, which then is used to generate source code to easily read and write your structured data from and to a variety of data streams, using a variety of languages, such as Java, C++, or Python.

 The hierarchy of elements and their type definitions are specified in the gtfs-realtime.proto file.

-One of the possible applications that uses GTFS-realtime is Live Transit Updates, a feature within Google Maps that provides users with realtime transit information.
-If you are working for a public transportation agency that is interested in providing realtime updates to Google Maps, please visit the Google Transit Partner Page.
+One of the possible applications that uses GTFS realtime is Live Transit Updates, a feature within Google Maps that provides users with realtime transit information.